10 Summer Medical Programs + Pre-Med Summer Programs for High School Students in Arizona

 Program Dates: 7 weeks, typically from early June

-Eligibility: Students must be at least 16 years old, and U.S. citizens or legal residents with a minimum of one year of Arizona residency.
+Eligibility: Students must be at least 16 years old and U.S. citizens or legal residents with at least one year of Arizona residency.

-The KEYS internship at the University of Arizona is a competitive opportunity for students to delve into medical and data science research guided by mentors.
-The first week will teach participants science literacy, and general bioscience and data science techniques.
-From their second week, students work in labs alongside researchers and mentors for 35–40 hours each week.
+The KEYS internship at the University of Arizona is a competitive opportunity for students to explore medical and data science research guided by mentors.
+The first week will teach you science literacy and general bioscience and data science techniques.
+From the second week, you will work in labs alongside researchers and mentors for 35–40 hours each week.
+You can expect weekly science seminars to help with your research poster presentation.
+With 430 applications received for the previous cohort, the program selects 56 students, reflecting an acceptance rate of approximately 13.02%.
+To learn more about this program, check out our complete guide here.

 Cost: Free.
 Students must arrange transport to and from the event location at Midwestern University’s Glendale Campus in Arizona.

 Application Deadline: TBD.
-Typically around the beginning of April.
+Typically, the beginning of April.
 More information here.

-Program Dates: 8 days, typically at the end of June as per the previous year’s schedule.
+Program Dates: 8 days, typically at the end of June.

 Eligibility: Open to all Arizona high school students.

-Midwestern University will host a free 8-day hands-on Health Careers Institute at their Glendale campus, running daily from 9 AM to 4 PM.
-This event will offer participants an in-depth exploration of various healthcare professions.
-Attendees will have the opportunity to engage with faculty and students while learning about fields such as Osteopathic Medicine, Pharmacy, Dental Medicine, Podiatric Medicine, Biomedical Sciences, Clinical Psychology, Optometry, Veterinary Medicine, and Public Health, among many more.
+Midwestern University hosts a free 8-day Health Careers Institute at their Glendale campus.
+This event offers an in-depth exploration of various healthcare professions.
+You will be able to engage with faculty and students while learning about fields such as Osteopathic Medicine, Pharmacy, Dental Medicine, Podiatric Medicine, Biomedical Sciences, Clinical Psychology, Optometry, Veterinary Medicine, and Public Health.
 The workshop aims to provide valuable insights and practical experience for Arizona high school students interested in pursuing careers in healthcare.

-Program Dates: 6 days, tentatively in the first week of June as per the previous year’s schedule.
+Program Dates: 6 days, tentatively in the first week of June.

 Eligibility: Open to current 11th-grade high school students.

-The Summer Scrubs Residential Program is a six-day camp at the University of Arizona College of Medicine’s Phoenix campus allowing rising seniors to explore their future as potential healthcare physicians.
-This enrichment program includes hands-on activities, field trips, lab experiences like simulations, and interactive lectures from healthcare providers and medical students.
+The Summer Scrubs Residential Program is a six-day camp at the University of Arizona College of Medicine’s Phoenix campus.
+It allows rising seniors to explore their future as potential healthcare physicians.
+This enrichment program includes activities, field trips, lab experiences like simulations, and interactive lectures from healthcare providers and medical students.
 There is also a Summer Scrubs Day Camp open to rising seniors and the Healthcare Team for current high school freshmen and sophomores.

 Cost: Free to attend virtual camp